Gemini Generated Image 6gq1qn6gq1qn6gq1

 The reason for asking this question

 It's normal for people to think about leaving at some point.
-Hearing directly from employees about what might have led them to leave is important for two reasons:
+Listening directly from employees to what might have prompted them to leave is important for two reasons:

-– You may be able to prevent similar situations from occurring in the future.
+– You may be able to prevent similar situations from happening in the future.

-– Giving you the opportunity to persuade employees to approach you directly if they have the idea of leaving in the future.
+- Give you the opportunity to convince employees to come directly to you if they have the idea of leaving in the future.

 Follow-up question